GitHubDragonFly/HTML_CSS_JS_Flask/README.md

  - DRACO and KTX2 support were added to the GLTF Viewer:
    - this seems to work fine when using URL option (see the screenshot) so try using it for fetching files both locally from the server and from the Internet
    - this should work fine for browsing local files which are either in binary or embedded format (try loading some `.ktx2` or `JPG/PNG/BMP/GIF` texture file along just to see if and how it changes the object's appearance)
-   - you can also open `.drc` file types either alone or together with some texture file
+   - you can also open `.drc (DRACO)` file types either alone or together with some texture file
  - KTX2 support was also added to the DAE Viewer

 There are several three.js viewers, not necessarily perfect but functional as they are.
 Online preview links are available in the `Usage` section but do have some limitations.